 The students’ first recommendation was that “The University create a strategic five-year plan for increasing diverse populations and meeting the other recommendations with a select board of diverse students and faculty to vet, maintain, and oversee the process.”

-A working group of CSU administrators, faculty and staff organized to address diversity issues across campus (the Council on Strategic Diversity Initiatives, housed in the Office of the Vice President for Diversity) had been meeting for several months prior to the students’ rally.
+A working group of CSU administrators, faculty and staff organized to address diversity issues across campus (the Council on Strategic Diversity Initiatives, housed in the Office for Inclusive Excellence) had been meeting for several months prior to the students’ rally.
 In response to the students’ recommendation that the University create a “select board to oversee the process of implementing a strategic plan,” this group was restructured to include a representative from every college; representatives from each campus division; and representatives from employee councils (Administrative Professional Council, Classified Personnel Council, and Faculty Council).
 Additionally, as per the recommendation, this group expanded to include students, with representatives from ASCSU, Graduate Council, and the President’s Multicultural Student Advisory Committee (PMSAC).

 The Commission is charged with:

 - Supporting the Vice President for Inclusive Excellence in keeping the President informed and accountable to advance the Commission’s recommendations.

 - Representing constituents and soliciting feedback related to the work of the Commission while also acting as advocates for the Commission’s work.

 - Demonstrating leadership in recognizing, valuing, and maximizing the benefits of diversity at Colorado State University.

 - Encompassing the interests and concerns of the University community, including academic faculty, research professionals, administrative professionals, state classified, and students through representative membership of each unit, division and college.

 - Working in a manner transparent and accessible to the University community.